LinkedIn Guide

 But wait, Is it even available on mobile?

-LinkedIn Post Inspector is readily available and accessible on mobile.
-However, you might want to use a desktop for fixing the issues it helps you find.
+LinkedIn Post Inspector can be accessed via mobile too.
+However, we suggest you use a desktop to fix the issues it helps you find.

 All you need to do to use the tool on mobile is to click here and test your links, as usual, to identify and fix any issues before they go live on LinkedIn.